solus-project/budgie-desktop/README.md

 ## Project Updates

+### Post-GTK4's Release

+Since the writing of the below mentioned In Full Sail article, GTK4 has been released and members of the Solus Team have been actively exploring both EFL and GTK4 for Budgie 11, as we continue to maintain, improve, and re-architect Budgie Desktop 10 series.
+As previously written, the *current* plan is to write Budgie 11 in GTK4, however this may change as we continue to build out new software solutions in the Solus ecosystem.
+Budgie 10 series will continue to be supported and iterated on until the release of Budgie 11, with considerable work being put into re-architecting and modernizing existing code to facilitate more seamless porting or code conversion (e.g. Vala to C).

 ### Move to GTK4

 In our [In Full Sail](https://getsol.us/2018/10/27/in-full-sail/) blog post, we announced that Budgie 11 will be written in C and GTK4.
 The plan is to further support Vala for Budgie plugins.

-In addition to this, this repository will **not** be used for Budgie beyond 10.5 series, as various changes in leadership (departure of project founder) without a complete transition has resulted in this repository (and its org) not being under the complete ownership of the Solus Core Team.
+In addition to this, this repository will **not** be used for Budgie 11 or beyond, as various changes in leadership (departure of project founder) without a complete transition has resulted in this repository (and its org) not being under the complete ownership of the Solus Core Team.
 Future development will happen across both the Solus [Development Tracker](https://dev.getsol.us) as well as our [GetSolus](https://github.com/getsolus) organization.

 ### Re-merge into the Solus Project